When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 4. Heavy Curtains

-Heavy curtains are frequently the most cost-effective and privacy-enhancing option on this list.
-They help absorb sound and keep away prying eyes.
-A nice pair of curtains can help conceal doorways and visually expand the room.
+Heavy curtains are frequently the most cost-effective option on this list.
+Unlike sheer fabrics, heavy velvet or blackout drapes help absorb sound and keep prying eyes out.
+They also help insulate the room, keeping heat in.

 5. Accordion Dividers

 Accordion dividers are a throwback to the 1960s and 1970s.
-They are typically constructed of wood, plastic, or paper-like material, but you can occasionally see them made of solid fabric as well.
+They essentially function like a folding door on a track.
+You typically see them made of vinyl, wood, or plastic.

 6. Panel Dividers

-Decorative panels are usually set up to separate different areas in a large room.
-However, they can also be used in doorways, especially if you’re looking for something a little more elegant than beaded curtains.
+Decorative panels are usually set up to separate different zones in a large room.
+However, they work beautifully in doorways if you want something more elegant than beads but less bulky than a door.

 7. Bookcase